From A to Zest AI — a glossary of machine learning terms for credit underwriting know-how

 Swap-set analysis

 A swap-set analysis captures the change in consumer distribution across a score range in a predictive model.
 In a credit underwriting context, swap-sets help a modeler visualize the selected segments that get moved from approved to rejected (swap-outs) and from declined to approved (swap-ins).
-You compare the swap sets with the groups that would have been denied and approved in both existing and challenger models.
+You compare the swap-sets with the groups that would have been denied and approved in both existing and challenger models.
 The objective is to replace bad borrowers with good ones.

 Variable analysis

-The process of evaluating each variable for stability and suitability for modeling.
+Variable analysis is the process of evaluating each variable for stability and suitability for modeling.